wxt-dev/wxt/docs/guide/key-concepts/web-extension-polyfill.md

 WXT is built on top [`webextension-polyfill` by Mozilla](https://www.npmjs.com/package/webextension-polyfill).
 The polyfill standardizes much of web extension APIs so they behave the same across different browsers and manifest versions.

-Unlike with Chrome Extension development, which uses a `chrome` global, you need to import the `browser` variable from WXT to use the polyfill:
+Unlike with Chrome Extension development, which uses a `chrome` global, you need to import the `browser` variable from WXT to access the extension APIs:

 ```ts
 import { browser } from 'wxt/browser';